 The thyme plant can be grown from seed, but frequently people choose to avoid growing thyme seeds.
 Thyme seeds are hard to germinate and can take a long time to sprout.
 If you would like to grow thyme from seeds, follow these steps for growing thyme seeds:

-- Gently scatter seeds over the soil in the container you will be planting thyme seeds in.
+- Gently scatter seeds over the soil in the container you will be planting thyme seeds.

-- Next, gently scatter soil over where you scattered the seeds.
+- Next, gently scatter soil over the seeds.

 - Water thoroughly.
 Cover with plastic wrap.

 - Place the container in a warm location.

 - Seeds will germinate in one to 12 weeks.

 - Once thyme seedlings are 4 inches high, plant them where you will be growing thyme in your garden.